-As Indonesian I was really not grateful (hmm, maybe not me) enough that I am able to be a viewer of the whole, both sides of the sky, able to see both Crux and Ursa Mayor, sure truly a blessing, for the whole year.
+As an Indonesian, I was really not grateful (hmm, maybe not me) enough that I am able to be a viewer of the whole, both sides of the sky, able to see both Crux and Ursa Mayor, sure truly a blessing, for the whole year.

 With this infographic, I have benefits of not needing to write about the meteor shower and not needing to write a lot as this article seemed long enough already

 I have some of the files, but I think it’d be easier to link to their pages as well (so that if anyone asks me I can just link him/ her this).
-Basically you can just go to their own respective websites, but having them in one place will help (and also, especially for my Indonesian students/ friends).
+Basically, you can just go to their own respective websites, but having them in one place helps a lot (especially for my Indonesian students/ friends).
 I try to link to official websites if I can.
 If I don’t have the links but I have the files, will upload them.

 (Still building sources from dusty folders)

 As I was looking for outreach activity to do, I encounter designing space mission badges/ patches.
 Space mission badges is usually designed to be worn on an astronauts’ suit.
 They usually have the austronauts’ names, the space shuttle, symbol/ logo about the mission, and flags of the country/ies involved.

 These are from all the Space Transportation System (STS) a. k. a.
 Space Shuttle missions